Ph.D. candidate, American Literature, Washington University in St. Louis, 2013 - Present

 Conferences, Presentations, & Workshops

-“Kurt Vonnegut Unstuck in Time for $1.99: Amazon Kindle Worlds and the Readerly Reimagination of Postwar American Fiction.”
-Post45 Graduate Symposium.
-New Haven, CT.
-Spring 2018.
+“Kurt Vonnegut Unstuck in Time for $1.99: Amazon Kindle Worlds and the Readerly Reimagination of Postwar American Fiction,” Post45 Graduate Symposium, New Haven, CT, March 2018.

-“Stories of Dissent: Rereading #Ferguson.”
-American Studies Association.
-Chicago, IL.
-Fall 2017.
+“Stories of Dissent: Rereading #Ferguson,” Panel Organizer and Presenter, American Studies Association, Chicago, IL, November 2017.

-Archives Unleashed 3.0.
-Web Archiving Workshop for Researchers.
-Internet Archive.
-San Francisco, CA. Spring 2017
+Archives Unleashed, Web Archiving Workshop for Researchers, Internet Archive, San Francisco, CA, February 2017.

-“Tweets of a Native Son: James Baldwin and the Literary-Critical Use of a Social Media Archive.”
-Midwest Modern Language Association.
-St. Louis, MO.
-Fall 2016.
+“Tweets of a Native Son: James Baldwin and the Literary-Critical Use of a Social Media Archive,” Midwest Modern Language Association, St. Louis, MO, November 2016.

 Awards & Fellowships

-Harriet Schwenk Kluver Prize for Excellence in Writing, Washington University, 2010.
+Harriet Schwenk Kluver Prize for Excellence in Writing, 2010.

-Member, Faculty Search Committee, Assistant Professor in English Literature with Specialty in Computational Approaches, Fall 15 - Spring 16.
+Member, Faculty Search Committee, Assistant Professor in English Literature with Specialty in Computational Approaches, 2015-2016.

-Technical Lab Instructor and Teaching Assistant, Humanities By the Numbers: Essential Readings in the Digital Humanities, Washington University, Spring 2018.
+Co-Instructor, Humanities By the Numbers: Essential Readings in the Digital Humanities, Washington University, Co-Taught with Matt Erlin, Spring 2018.